 A jellyfish sting may be rinsed with saline (salt) solution or vinegar.
 This prevents more toxins from being released.
 Any tentacles left in your skin will be removed.

-If your reaction is severe, you may be given a steroid medication to help control it.
+If your reaction is severe, you may be given a steroid medicine to help control it.

-If you are in pain, medication may be prescribed to make you more comfortable.
+If you are in pain, medicine may be prescribed to make you more comfortable.

 The wound isn’t healing